Few-Shot Video Object Detection: Abstract

 \section{Abstract}

-We introduce Few-Shot Video Object Detection (FSVOD) with three contributions to visual learning in our highly diverse and dynamic world: 1) a large-scale video dataset FSVOD-500 comprising of 500 classes with class-balanced videos in each category for few-shot learning; 2) a novel Tube Proposal Network (TPN) to generate high-quality video tube proposals for aggregating feature representation for the target video object which can be highly dynamic; 3) a strategically improved Temporal Matching Network (TMN+) for matching representative query tube features with better discriminative ability thus achieving higher diversity.
+We introduce Few-Shot Video Object Detection (FSVOD) with three contributions to real-world visual learning challenge in our highly diverse and dynamic world: 1) a large-scale video dataset FSVOD-500 comprising of 500 classes with class-balanced videos in each category for few-shot learning; 2) a novel Tube Proposal Network (TPN) to generate high-quality video tube proposals for aggregating feature representation for the target video object which can be highly dynamic; 3) a strategically improved Temporal Matching Network (TMN+) for matching representative query tube features with better discriminative ability thus achieving higher diversity.
 Our TPN and TMN+ are jointly and end-to-end trained.
 Extensive experiments demonstrate that our method produces significantly better detection results on two few-shot video object detection datasets compared to image-based methods and other naive video-based extensions.
-Codes and datasets will be released.
+Codes and datasets are released at \url{https://github.com/fanq15/FewX}. \keywords{few-shot video object detection, object indexing/retrieval, tube proposal network, temporal matching network}\blfootnote{This research was supported in part by Kuaishou Technology, and the Research Grant Council of the Hong Kong SAR under grant No.~16201420.}